 B2 Statistical Methods

 This section describes the conceptual approach to conducting a baseline assessment of high-speed Internet access by public housing residents in 28 ConnectHome communities.
 The baseline assessment data will be collected through a mail survey administered to a probability-based sample of households living in HUD public housing properties.
 The survey will have 7 questions and take 5 minutes to complete.
+Public reporting burden for this collection of information is estimated to be .083 hours (5 minutes) per PHA resident, and includes time for reviewing the instructions, and completing and reviewing the responses.
+The completion of this information collection is voluntary.
 The survey will ask whether respondents have home Internet access; if so, how they access the Internet and what devices they use; and if not, reasons for not having Internet access.

 Below is a description of key activities to conduct the access survey data collection.